SimpleBrush/ZeroWidthReplacer/README.md

 # Zero Width Replacer

-Tampermonkey userscript that makes hidden characters visible inside alliance tags,
-helping you spot tricks like zero-width spaces or non-breaking spaces at a glance.
+Tampermonkey userscript that makes invisible and lookalike characters visible inside alliance tags, helping you spot impersonation tricks at a glance.

 ---